-A flight model LRA of the GPS-2 constellation was lent by the University of Maryland to INFN-LNF for SCF-Testing and to measure its nominal optical ('lidar') cross section [1].
+A flight model LRA of the GPS-2 constellation was given on loan by the University of Maryland to INFN-LNF for SCF-Testing and to measure its nominal optical ('lidar') cross section [1].
 It is a rectangular array of 32 CCRs positioned on an aluminum tray of 239 mm length, 194 mm width and 1.27 kg weight.